GoncaloP0710/Rhythm-Crane/README.md

 ### Controls
 - **Arrow Keys**: Use the "a", "w", "s" and "d" keys to hit notes in the rhythm game.
 - **Space Bar**: Press the space bar to interact with the crane machine.
 - **Camera Switch**: Press keys 1, 2, or 3 to switch between different camera angles.
+Each camera has diferent mechanics.
+Certain notes can only be pressed in a specific camera.

 ### Installation
 1. Download and install [Godot Engine](https://godotengine.org/).